adidas/choicesjs-stencil/README.md

 ## Use cases

-The purpose of this project is to create a simple Web Component wrapper from the [Choices.js][choicesjs] library.
+The purpose of this project is to create a simple Web Component wrapper from the [ChoicesJS][choicesjs] library.

 All the available use cases of the original library can be perform using this Web Component.